ProgBrosEnterpriseCorporation/GameOfKami/README.md

 Readme was created.
 The initial setting of the game was discussed and the main graphics library was chosen .
 * 06.03.19 <br />
 Development of maps and network code is in full swing.
 The setting of the game is still under discussion.
+* 09.03.19 <br />
+First network test passed.
+Work on the server started.

 If it will be much free time these points will be separated to different threads